perception30/codea/README.md

 ### Run Commands in Terminal

-Thanks to the new [shell integration updates in VSCode v1.93](https://code.visualstudio.com/updates/v1_93#_terminal-shell-integration-api), Cline can execute commands directly in your terminal and receive the output.
+Thanks to the new [shell integration updates in VSCode v1.93](https://code.visualstudio.com/updates/v1_93#_terminal-shell-integration-api), Codea can execute commands directly in your terminal and receive the output.
 This allows him to perform a wide range of tasks, from installing packages and running build scripts to deploying applications, managing databases, and executing tests, all while adapting to your dev environment & toolchain to get the job done right.

-For long running processes like dev servers, use the "Proceed While Running" button to let Cline continue in the task while the command runs in the background.
-As Cline works he’ll be notified of any new terminal output along the way, letting him react to issues that may come up, such as compile-time errors when editing files.
+For long running processes like dev servers, use the "Proceed While Running" button to let Codea continue in the task while the command runs in the background.
+As Codea works he’ll be notified of any new terminal output along the way, letting him react to issues that may come up, such as compile-time errors when editing files.

 <!-- Transparent pixel to create line break after floating image -->